 After many years as a consultant Cardiologist at Wessex Cardiology Dr Alison Calver has finally decided to retire from private practice.
 Alison stopped private practice in July 2022.
 She is continuing a small amount of part time NHS work doing clinics and MDTs but no longer doing private practice.
 We wish Alison all the best in her retirement,

-We are delighted to announce Sophia Miles started at Wessex Cardiology on September 12 2022.
-Sophia previously worked in CT bookings at the Spire so knows the hospital well.
-Sophia will be secretary to Drs Corbett, Flett, Rawlins and Wilkinson.
 Andrew Flett has secured charitable funding to conduct a study looking at the effects of Entresto, a new revolutionary heart failure drug, on the heart using an MRI scan.
 The research led by Dr Flett will help our understanding of this condition and how to treat it.
 See the attached press release for more details. ![]()

 As of the beginning of April 2021 Wessex Cardiology clinics have resumed as normal and we are regularly seeing patients face-to-face.
 If you would prefer then either telephone and online consultations may be available depending on your consultant, please do enquire if interested.
 From mid May 2021 we have been able to resume exercise treadmill tests, although capacity is reduced due to COVID guidelines.
 All other non-invasive services including echo and monitoring are now running.